EngineeringLast Updated Jul 10, 202411 min read

-To minimize the security risks of an application, developers need their apps to stand up to stringent security testing.
-Fortunately, there are tools available that simplify and even automate these security tests.
+To minimize risks to their users and their business, mobile developers need their applications to stand up to stringent and consistent security testing.
+Fortunately, there are tools that can simplify and even automate these security tests.
 There are also best practices to guide and inform the testing process.

-To understand why security testing is important, I will describe these common issues:
+To understand why security testing is important, let’s consider three common vulnerabilities in mobile applications:

-If you have not set proper database credentials to your database or if your cookie storage is poorly encrypted, attackers can easily read the contents of these data stores.
+Insecure data storage refers to the improper handling of sensitive data such as user credentials, financial information, or personal details within the app.
+If you have not set proper database credentials or if your cookie storage is poorly encrypted, attackers can easily read the contents of these data stores.

 Take the instance of a rooted device or a reverse-engineered app.
 If the attacker can easily gain access to your database because of weak security enforcement measures, your information may be at risk of being compromised.

-Use the best practices in general C programming and Objective-C to avoid memory leaks.
-Static code testing (checking for security vulnerabilities in your app before running the code) helps identify such threats earlier.
-Static code testing tools can pinpoint where memory leaks and buffer overflows may occur.
+Use the best practices in C programming and Objective-C to avoid memory leaks.
+Static application security testing (SAST) can help identify threats earlier by scanning your code at rest and pinpointing where memory leaks and buffer overflows may occur.

-It is common to find developers using open source libraries and frameworks to streamline code production.
+Supply chain vulnerabilities in mobile apps typically arise from using insecure third-party components, such as libraries and frameworks, which may contain hidden bugs or malicious code.
 Attackers can use these tools to launch attacks on your systems.
 Worse still, they may have malicious code that launches when used in an app.

 One example of an open source vulnerability that led to customer data being leaked is the ParkMobile breach.
 A third-party software vulnerability compromised the personal information of this popular North American parking application’s 21 million users.